plant-humanities/essays/mulberry/README.md

 During his travels around North America in the in the eighteenth century, the Swedish naturalist Pehr Kalm described the view of red mulberries on "fields, hills and near houses."[^66] The red mulberry was not only common in these landscapes of home, their timber was used to make homes.
 Red mulberry wood is weather- and insect-resistant and makes for fine cabinets and musical instruments.[^67] Its bark is suitable for "good and rough bast ropes."[^68] And it caters to birds, insects, and domestic animals.
 Species of birds that feed on the tree’s fruit include the yellow-billed cuckoo, kingbird, tree swallow, thrush, and warbler.[^69] In the southern states, the fruit of the red mulberry was good for fattening hogs and feeding poultry.[^70] Hardy and easy to grow, the red mulberry can be coppiced and pruned to make excellent hedges "keeping children in and animals out."[^71]
 <param ve-image
        src="wc:UB_Maastricht_-_Kalm_1772_-_frontispiece.jpg"
        caption="Frontispiece of the 1772 Dutch translation of Pehr Kalm En Resa till Norra America.
-Credit: Maastricht University Library digital collections, Wikimedia Commons.">
+Maastricht University Library Digital Collections, Wikimedia Commons.">

 For centuries, people in different parts of the world have used mulberry trees for multiple purposes in both house and homestead.
 Settlers in the United States, including farmers and gardeners, discovered how adaptable the white and red mulberry tree were to being shaped for human convenience.
 White mulberry was pruned so that children and "aged women" could harvest its leaves.[^72] In Europe, Macedonian farmers selected and bred white mulberry trees to have broad leaves with low moisture and fiber content.[^73] In China, it was common to graft cultivated stock from the white mulberry onto established wild rootstock—five years later, the leaves were ready to harvest.[^74] Mulberry trees were so malleable that even their sex could be changed through simple grafting of a branch from a female tree onto a male tree.[^75]
 <param ve-image
        src="gh:plant-humanities/media/mulberry/krochmal 1954.png"
-       caption="An orchard of 150 year old mulberry trees (Morus alba L) near the village of Basilica, Macedonia.Credit: Krochmal 1954 The Vanishing Mulberry Open Access on JSTOR.">
+       caption="An orchard of 150 year old mulberry trees (Morus alba L) near the village of Basilica, Macedonia.
+Krochmal 1954 The Vanishing Mulberry, Open Access on JSTOR.">
 <param ve-image
        src="gh:plant-humanities/media/mulberry/vanishing white.png"
        caption="A young woman in the village of Basilica, Macedonia holds a home-spun silk dress.
-Credit: Krochmal 1954 The Vanishing Mulberry Open Access on JSTOR.">
+Krochmal 1954 The Vanishing Mulberry, Open Access on JSTOR.">

 Alongside the pruning, grafting, altering, and shaping to suit human needs, a different quality of relationship with the red mulberry co-evolved with Native American peoples.
 In his travelogue recounting his journeys through North American landscapes in the eighteenth century, Pehr Kalms wrote of the fruit bread he ate with the Iroquois peoples: it was "just like the puddings which our women pack full of raisins."[^76] The tree’s berries provided fruit, preserves, such as jams and syrups, as well as mulberry wine.
 <param ve-video